ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ## USB

-The board features 5 USB ports: 2 Hi-Speed USB-A receptacles (often called 'USB 2.0 ports'), 2 x USB3-A receptacles and 1 x USB-C. The latter 3 are limited to USB SuperSpeed AKA 5 Gbps.
+The board features five USB ports: 2 x Hi-Speed USB-A receptacles (often called 'USB 2.0 ports'), 1 x USB-C and 2 x USB3-A receptacles.
+The latter two are limited to *USB SuperSpeed* AKA 5 Gbps.

 While the USB2 ports share bandwidth since being behind an internal USB hub (`1a40:0101 Terminus Technology Inc. Hub`) the USB3 ports are on their own buses.